 2) Finish Your Education

 Not getting a college degree wasn’t a career breaker back when you could be comfortably middle-class by working in a factory.
 Manufacturing jobs provided good wages and benefits and helped pay your kids through college.
 Now it’s your turn.
 Finishing your education is especially important if you’d like a second career and have to compete with young college graduates.
 And going back to college doesn’t mean you have to go to a traditional university with a rigid class schedule.
-You can finish your undergraduate degree online or even enroll in an online MBA program without having to leave your house.
+You can finish your undergraduate degree online without having to leave your house.

 3) Travel Europe